awsdocs/aws-java-developer-guide/doc_source/java-dg-roles.rst

 .. code-block:: sh

-    ant getS3Object
+    ant run

-The program should write the contents of your |S3| object to your command window.
+The program will write the contents of your |S3| object to your command window.